Part 6·6.4·16 min read

 Examples:

-• Huntington's disease (HTT CAG expansion): expanded polyglutamine tract in huntingtin creates a toxic gain-of-function protein
+• Huntington's disease (HTT CAG expansion): expanded polyglutamine tract in huntingtin creates a toxic gain-of-function

 • Marfan syndrome (FBN1): dominant negative; the mutant fibrillin-1 disrupts normal fibrillin assembly

-AD conditions often show variable expressivity (affected individuals differ in severity) and incomplete penetrance (not everyone who carries the variant develops the disease).
+AD conditions often show variable expressivity (affected individuals differ in severity) and incomplete penetrance (not everyone who carries the develops the disease).

 Autosomal Recessive (AR)